KILTprotocol/sdk-js/packages/sdk-js/README.md

 ## Documentation

-> **The Links found here are related to the `master` branch aka the current released version.** Links outside this section point to the version you are currently viewing.
+> To avoid confusion between the latest released SDK version and the `develop` default branch, the links in the list that **follow point to the master branch**, which always contains the latest official release of the SDK.

 [KILT](https://kilt.io) documentation is provided in several guides and demos.